 If you were granted asylum in the United States, a maximum of one year of your time in asylee status counts as permanent residence.
 If you waited longer than a year to apply for your green card, that extra time will not do you any good—you will still need to wait another four years after your green card approval before applying for U.S. citizenship.

 In recognition of the rollback doctrine, USCIS will "back date" your green card—that is, actually put your date of U.S. entry (if you were a refugee) or the date one year before your green card approval (if you were an asylee) on your green card, in the space for the date you became a permanent resident.
 (See 8 C.F.R. § 209.2(f ).)

 So, whatever you do, do not look at the date on your card and expect to be apply to apply for U.S. citizenship four years later.
 The date placed there should make it convenient for you to count forward the required five years before you submit an application for U.S. citizenship.

-One more helpful bit of guidance, if you’re eager to apply for U.S. citizenship: You can turn in your citizenship application (USCIS Form N-400) 90 days before your required years of permanent residence have passed.
-This 90-day period compensates for the fact that USCIS may not act on your application (call you in for an interview) for at least that amount of time.
+One more helpful bit of guidance, if you're eager to apply for U.S. citizenship: You can turn in your citizenship application (USCIS Form N-400) 90 days before your required years of permanent residence have passed.
+This 90-day period compensates for the fact that USCIS might not act on your application (call you in for an interview) for at least that amount of time.